MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/spaghetti-and-meatballs.md

     - 1 bunch of basil

 ## Instructions
-- Meatballs:
 1. Mix together all ingredients in no particular order until resulting mass is homogenous.
 1. Put on skillet on med-high heat, sear on all sides.
 1. Place to the side.
     - Don't worry too much about the meatballs cooking all the way through, they'll finish cooking in the sauce later.
-- Sauce:
 1. Add olive oil to pan on medium heat.
 1. Add garlic and red pepper flakes, cook until garlic is slightly brown.
 1. Add tomatoes and salt, cook for about 5 minutes.
     - additional salt to taste
 1. Add meatballs, cook for about 8 more minutes.
 1. Add noodles, toss until thoroughly combined.
 1. Garnish with pecorino and serve.